Learning from model organism behaviour

-With its compact nervous system of only 302 neurons and 8,000 synaptic connections, the nematode Caenorhabditis elegans is the only animal for which a complete nervous system has been anatomically mapped.
-Moreover, despite the small size, it can produce a rich repertoire of simple and more complex behaviours.
+With its compact nervous system of only 302 neurons and 8,000 synaptic connections, the nematode worm Caenorhabditis elegans is the only animal for which a complete nervous system has been anatomically mapped.
+Moreover, despite the small size, it can produce a rich repertoire of simple and more complex behaviours and it is a powerful experimental model organism to study animal development and neurobiology.
 It therefore represents an excellent platform to solve one of the central challenges of neuroscience: uncover how the nervous system extracts information from the environment and generate behaviour in response to external changes.

 A high-resolution imaging technique able to efficiently achieve unbiased, fast volumetric imaging of neurons together with the use of transgenic animals expressing pan-neuronal, genetically encoded calcium indicators, and microfluidics, allows to combine whole brain imaging with complex sensory stimulation patterns, from chemical stimuli to temperature or oxygen changes.